devRant-Community/Community-Programming-Book/book/languages/golang/intro.md

 It's usually used to make **backend stuff**.
 But, as it always is, community made a lot of frameworks based on Golang, for example, A framework to use Golang as a frontend language (ex. **Buffalo**).

 Also, you can create Desktop UI in Golang.
 Amount of frameworks for Golang is not such a big deal as it was for JavaScript, but it's nice to have something more than just pure language.

+## More engineering stuff here

+Golang is a statically typed compiled language in the tradition of C, but with some more features.
+Overwall, **Go's syntax is similar to C's syntax**.

+Tools for Golang, compiler and source code of Golang are free and open-source.
+That features as I said are for example:

+* **garbage collection**

+* **structural typing**

+* **concurrent programming**

 If you want to see full list of Golang libraries, packages and stuff, you can see it [here](https://github.com/avelino/awesome-go#database).